dmitriz/promises-spec/README.md

 1. [`flatMap`](#the-new-flatmap-method) (aka `chain`): instance method that conforms to the [Monad spec](https://github.com/fantasyland/fantasy-land#monad), i.e. satisfying `of(x).flatMap(f) == f(x)` and `p.flatMap(of) == p` for all values `x`, promises `p` and functions `f`, in addition to the Pointed Functor spec.

 **Note.** The opinionated naming choice for `flatMap` is made here in view of the same naming occuring in [other functional languages with the same meaning](https://www.scala-lang.org/api/current/scala/collection/parallel/ParIterableLike$FlatMap.html) as well as `chains` being [already used in JavaScript in different meaning](https://lodash.com/docs/4.17.4#chain).
+The same object is called `bind` in [Haskell](https://wiki.haskell.org/Monad), a name that already exists in JavaScript for entirely different things.

 ## Requirements